 If you’re looking to add square footage to your house without a full-scale addition, look into converting your garage or carriage house into a living space.
 Garages often already have a foundation, walls and a roof, so using this existing structure can be one of the most low-impact renovations.
 Another upside of this renovation is that your living space won’t be as disrupted by construction (especially if your garage is detached from the home).
 But remember that if you’re in an urban area with crowded street parking losing a guaranteed, covered parking space can sometimes hurt resale value.

 Adding a bathroom to any of these renovations may increase the costs and the invasiveness of the project.
 However, adding a bathroom to a second story addition or basement remodel may increase the attractiveness of the addition during resale.
-According to Cost vs Value, in 2011 the average cost of a bathroom addition is around $43,000 for a midrange project and up to $82,000 for an upscale project.
+According to Remodeling Magazine’s 2017 Cost vs Value Report, the average cost of a bathroom addition is around $43,000 for a midrange project and up to $82,000 for an upscale project.

 Whether you choose to finish a basement, convert a garage or renovate your attic, you should prepare yourself for these types of overhauls both conceptually and financially.
 Discover can help to manage some of the financial commitment with a home equity loan.
 Get started on your dream house today with the above suggestions and a little help from Discover home equity loans.